-This paper focuses on a small contract manufacturing company located in Hato Rey, Puerto Rico.
+focuses on a small contract This paper manufacturing company located in Hato Rey, Puerto Rico.
 This company provides contract manufacturing services which require regulations and monitoring from the Food and Drug Administration (FDA).
-The company recently developed in-house capabilities for Type III titanium anodizing, also known as titanium color anodizing.
-It is also looking to provide it as a service, not only for internal purposes.
+They recently developed in-house capabilities for type III titanium anodizing, also known as titanium color anodizing, and are also looking to provide it as a service, not only for internal purposes.
 Titanium color anodizing is a process used to change the color of the surface of any titanium part using an electrolytic bath.
 Thus, they have the need to perform as efficiently as possible to ensure that the lead time of both the service and the manufacturing is affected by the increase in demand.